 - Presence of tremors in the hands, usually in the fingers

 How is it Diagnosed?

 For a doctor to diagnose gynecomastia, a full and thorough physical examination must be carried out.
 This will not only identify the problem but give signs of what the underlying cause is.
 The physical examination will proceed as follows:

 - The doctor will assess the patient’s vital signs

 - The doctor will then look at the patient’s general appearance, with a focus on the skin for any color changes.
 This is because jaundice is usually indicative of a liver problem.

 - The doctor also examines the neck, to look for goiters or any enlargement in the anterior neck.
 This is because a mass in the anterior neck could be a sign of hyperthyroidism.

 - The abdomen is also carefully observed.
 If there is any enlargement, or the veins appear abnormal, this could indicate cirrhosis.

 - The physician will also observe the rest of the body, to see if the male patient has developed secondary sexual characteristics, as estrogens tend to feminize and inhibit the development of male secondary sexual characteristics.
-The testes is checked to see if it is smaller than normal, as this could predispose one to developing this condition.
+The tests are checked to see if it is smaller than normal, as this could predispose one to develop this condition.

 - The male patient’s breasts are then examined.
 The examiner will have to palpate them and press them, to check for the presence of a discharge, or if there are any lumps in the breast.